GCY/GCY.github.io/_portfolio/Atrial-Fibrillation-Detection-Blood-Pressure-Monitor-Oscillometric-Method.md

 const uint32_t TIMER_PWM_40 = 400000;
 </code></pre>

-This is PID parameter, you need to redefine in ResetMeasurementParameter() function.
+This is PID parameter, you need to redefine in ResetMeasurementParameter() function.</br>
 <pre><code>
 Kp = 2, Ki = 0.3, Kd = 0.001; // for JQB032-3A
 </code></pre>

-AC signal amplitude point of Systolic and Diastolic BP.
+AC signal amplitude point of Systolic and Diastolic BP.</br>
 <pre><code>
 float as_am_value = 0.65f;
 float ad_am_value = 0.7f;
 </code></pre>

-Polynomial curve fitting is generated from 『Calibration ADC-DC to Mercury Manometer Pressure』, you'll need to create 『curve.csv』and execute PC-GUI software main.app or BPM.exe in the same folder, it will output the『equation.txt』. e.g. degree = 2, equation.txt format is : (-1.0620516546)x^0+(0.1262915457)x^1+(-0.0000012119)x^2
+Polynomial curve fitting is generated from 『Calibration ADC-DC to Mercury Manometer Pressure』, you'll need to create 『curve.csv』and execute PC-GUI software main.app or BPM.exe in the same folder, it will output the『equation.txt』.</br>
+e.g. degree = 2, equation.txt format is : (-1.0620516546)x^0+(0.1262915457)x^1+(-0.0000012119)x^2 </br>
 <pre><code>
 float a[3] = {-0.0000012119f,0.1262915457f,-1.0620516546f};
 </code></pre>

-If pulse_value_N / total_pulse_value_mean > IPP_Ratio, pulse_N is irregular pulse peak, and IPP ratio range 15%~25%.
+If pulse_value_N / total_pulse_value_mean > IPP_Ratio, pulse_N is irregular pulse peak, and IPP ratio range 15%~25%.</br>
-If IPP number / total_pulse_number > IHB_Ratio, this measurement is irregular heart beat.
+If IPP number / total_pulse_number > IHB_Ratio, this measurement is irregular heart beat.</br>
 If two or more IHB of the three BP measurements, AF detected.<br>
 <pre><code>
 const float IPP_Ratio = 0.2f;